zweilosec/Infosec-Notes/windows-1/windows-basics.md

 - **Apply to both local and network access**.
 - **More granular control**: permissions can be set for individual files and folders.
-- **Can be inherited**: permissions assigned to a parent folder apply to subfolders and files.
+- **Can be inherited**: permissions assigned to a parent folder apply to subfolders and files (unless explicitly disabled).
 - **Includes advanced permissions** like **Modify, Read & Execute, Write, and Full Control**.

 #### **Precedence of Share vs. NTFS Permissions**